MarcinKilarski/Website-Audit/seo.md

 Overview

-Headings play a vital role in drawing users’ attention to important text on your pages.
+Headings play a vital role in drawing users' attention to important text on your pages.
 They divide your content into smaller and easier to grasp chunks of categorised text, which allow users to quickly scan your content and find the information they are looking for.

-It’s vital that the size of your headings reflect their importance, as search engines may prioritise, assigning value to them based on how distinguished they are in comparison to the rest of the headings and text on the page.
+It's vital that the size of your headings reflect their importance, as search engines may prioritise, assigning value to them based on how distinguished they are in comparison to the rest of the headings and text on the page.
 Therefore, your main heading should have the biggest font size, and secondary headings be proportionally smaller.

-It’s good practice to use one main heading (H1) on each of your pages which summarises what the page is about, and add secondary headings in logical order (H1, H2, H3, etc.).
+It's good practice to use one main heading (H1) on each of your pages which summarises what the page is about, and add secondary headings in logical order (H1, H2, H3, etc.).
 Your headings tags should never contain images or logos, but only text.

 You should use them often throughout the page when it makes sense to do so.
 This way you will help users and search engines understand the hierarchy of information on your page and improve the readability of your content.